 Re-challenging is the process you go through to test your tolerance levels to individual FODMAPs and will usually last about 10 weeks.
 Take a look at this article discussing some great tips to get started on the re-challenge phase.
 Reintroducing is when you bring high FODMAP foods back into the diet and combine different high FODMAP foods to work out you FODMAP threshold.
 This is an ongoing process and does not involve additional tests just monitoring of your symptoms.

-The time it takes to trigger symptoms will be different for everyone.
+The time it takes for a FODMAP to trigger symptoms will be different for everyone.
+People will ‘react’ to FODMAPs differently and it will depend on a number of factors including their gut transit time, visceral hypersensitivity, what the trigger FODMAP food was and how easily it is absorbed in the body, plus stress and anxiety has an impact.
+This is why it is so important to follow a systematic re-challenging protocol to try and make the tests as accurate as possible.
+If you know from your own experience that your symptom reactions tend to take a long time e.g. longer than 24 hours, then you can do the alternative day protocol as described in the book so please have a look at this section.
 Usually if you have a slow gut transit time, as often people with IBS-C might have, you tend to feel symptoms later than someone with a faster gut transit time.
-This is a generalisation however and different FODMAPs have different effects so it makes sense that you may react to one FODMAP quicker than others or not get symptoms at all.
+Of course this is a generalisation and different FODMAPs have different effects so it makes sense that you may react to one FODMAP quicker than others or not get symptoms at all.
 Dr Jaci Barrett from Monash University discusses the ‘timing of symptoms’ in her bog post and this concept was further expanded in an interesting article by Dr Nick Read (found here).

 13. Can it be possible to tolerate fructan vegetables and fructan fruits, but not tolerate fructan grains or vice versa?